GaryAsher/challenge-run-site/.docs/REMINDERS.md

 # Priority Roadmap

 ### /rules/ and /runs/ page
-- [ ] When clicking in the filters, the clickRelease is considered a 2nd click.
-This is incorrect.
-It needs to only open and close on clickDown.
-- [ ] "Remove all filters" needs to be in the same box as filters.
-Horizontally-aligned with the selected filters.
-- [ ] The Advanced Search and Rule Builder need to look identical.
-Any changes to one, needs to be done to the other.
 - [ ] Current Rule Builder appears to be broken.
 Review js.
-- [ ] For Rule Builder, move the "Remove all filters" button to the far right.
-Align it vertically with the "Open / Close" button.
 - [ ] Change the Rule Builder to use Advanced Search's "<slug> x" style when something is selected.

 ### /submit/ page